Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Proposed Method

 The remaining steps of the algorithm follow those of \texttt{glmnet} \citep{friedman2010regularization}, in the sense that we employ pathwise updates along a decreasing sequence of regularization parameters, use warm starts to accelerate convergence, and apply a screening rule to restrict updates to variables that are likely to be nonzero \cite[see also Chapter 5.4 in][]{hastie2015statistical}.

-\begin{remark} To the best of our knowledge, there is no practical, universal rule to obtain the optimal weights $\{w_i\}_{i=1,\ldots,n}$ and threshold $\delta$.
+\begin{remark} To the best of our knowledge, there is no practical rule to obtain the optimal weights $\{w_i\}_{i=1,\ldots,n}$ and threshold $\delta$.
 In terms of the weights, we adopt Mallows-type reweighting to improve robustness against high-leverage points by modifying the Huber loss with covariate-dependent weights.
-Specifically, in the adaptive penalized Huber regression \eqref{e:adaptive_huber}, we set $w_i=w(X_i)=\min\{1,b/\|X_i\|_2\}$ for some constant $b$.
-In this way, $w(X_i)$ adjusts according to the leverage of the $i^{\text{th}}$ observation, measured by $\|X_i\|_2$, thereby reducing the influence of covariates with unusually large norms \cite[see also Section 3.2 in][]{loh2017statistical}.
+Specifically, in the adaptive regularized Huber regression \eqref{e:adaptive_huber}, we set $w_i=w(X_i)=\min\{1,b/\|X_i\|_2\}$ for some constant $b$.
+The weight $w(X_i)$ adjusts according to the leverage of the $i^{\text{th}}$ observation, thereby reducing the influence of covariates with unusually large norms \cite[see also Section 3.2 in][]{loh2017statistical}.
 From an algorithmic perspective, this is equivalent to replacing $(y_i,X_{ij})$ with $(w_iy_i,w_iX_{ij})$, so the computational procedure remains unchanged.

 The choice of the threshold parameter $\delta$ is more complicated due to its relationship to the scale of the additive errors, usually assumed to be unknown a priori \cite[e.g., Chapter 7.7 in][]{huber2011robust}.
 Combining our approach with methods such as optimizing Huber's concomitant estimator to obtain the scale parameter is beyond the scope of our current analysis, and is left for future research \cite[see Section 3 in][for a related discussion]{loh2021scale}. \end{remark}